FDio/csit/docs/report/honeycomb_functional_tests/overview.rst

   - Netconf/Restconf northbound over IPv6
   - Test case count: 12

-Total 219 Honeycomb functional tests in the CSIT |release|.
+Total 219 Honeycomb functional tests in the CSIT-|release|.

 Operational data in Honeycomb should mirror configuration data at all times.
 Because of this, test cases follow this general pattern: